alinasikora/cinema-project/README.md

 # cinema-project

 ## Setup
-To use this project as is, first clone therepo from GitHub, then run:
+To use this project as is, first clone the repo from GitHub, then run:
 $ cd cinema-project
 $ npm install
 $ npm run start